UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 🙌  **Practice**

-Next, open JupyterLab and click the Jupyter `Git Clone` icon in the "Files" tab of the left side bar.
+Next, open JupyterLab and click the Jupyter `Git Clone` icon in the `Files` tab of the left side bar.
 We have marked this icon with a red circle in the screenshot in this slide.